Israel-Hamas deal will go into effect when the first Israeli hostages are released

 In Washington, Secretary of State Antony Blinken welcomed the agreement for the release of hostages, "including American citizens."
 There are 10 dual U.S.-Israeli citizens unaccounted for, a senior Biden administration official said, three of whom could be released as part of the deal, including a 3-year-old whose parents were killed on Oct.
 7.

 "Her birthday is actually Friday," Brett McGurk, the White House coordinator for the Middle East and North Africa, told NPR's Morning Edition.
-"She'll turn four on Friday."
+"She'll turn 4 on Friday."

 The deal, brokered by Qatar, Egypt and the U.S., is set to go into effect when the first Israeli hostages are released by Hamas, which could begin as early as Thursday morning.

 The deal outlines an initial four-day pause in the fighting, with at least 10 Israelis released each day of the cease-fire.
-The Palestinians prisoners would be freed over the same period.
+The Palestinian prisoners would be freed over the same period.

+The International Committee of the Red Cross will act as an intermediary in the hostage/detainee swaps, according to an unnamed Israeli official briefing Israeli media.
+Each day, lists of Israeli hostages and Palestinians jailed by Israel will be exchanged.
+The ratio will be three Palestinians for one Israeli, the official said.

-Earlier, the International Committee of the Red Cross said in a statement that it was ready to assist in any prisoner-for-hostages exchange.
-"Our role is to facilitate the implementation, once the parties agree," the aid organization said.
+The process of transferring the first Israeli hostages is expected to begin around 10 a.m. at the Rafah crossing between Gaza and Egypt, the official said.
+"Our role is to facilitate the implementation, once the parties agree," the ICRC said in a statement Wednesday.

 Despite the temporary truce, Israel says it will continue the war in Gaza after the exchange deal is complete.
 But it says it is willing to extend the temporary cease-fire up to five more days, and free an additional 150 Palestinian prisoners and detainees, if Hamas frees 50 additional Israeli hostages — which could bring the total number of those ultimately freed under the deal to 100 Israelis and 300 Palestinians.